-5.3.3 Interim Measures and Interim Suspension
+5.3.3 Interim or Supportive Measures and Interim Suspension

-Imposition of Interim Measures
+Imposition of Interim or Supportive Measures

-When the alleged actions of a student threaten the operations or safety of the University, interim measures may be put into place.
+When the alleged actions of a student threaten the operations or safety of the University or when the University must take action to assist students pending the outcome of a matter, interim or supportive measures may be put into place.
 Interim measures are administrative directives that are intended to ensure the safety of the University and prevent a situation from escalating; they are not disciplinary in nature.
-Interim measures may be made at any point after a referral is received and may include, but are not limited to, administrative directives for no contact or restriction of access to particular areas of campus or clinical rotation sites.
+Interim or supportive measures may be made at any point after a referral is received and may include, but are not limited to, administrative directives for no contact or restriction of access to particular areas of campus or clinical rotation sites.

-The Dean will make decisions on interim measures after consultation with the Office of Student Conduct.
+The Dean (or their appointee) will make decisions on interim measures after consultation with the Office of Student Conduct.
 All interim measures described above will be documented in writing and will be made on an individualized basis.